armadillu/ofxRemoteUI/ofxRemoteUI OSX Client/ReadMe.txt

 -remove params that are on the local DB that are not anymore in the server -implement rest of client API
 -implement multiplatform client (maybe based on ofxUi?)
--cleanup!
+-update every UI widget only when required to drop cpu usage -cleanup!